 - 1. Provide the ability to report issues, apply for items, request services, and pay for services. - 2.
 Provide news, events, jobs, council meetings and key events through the mobile app. - 3.
 Offer the ability to search for nearby council facilities. - 4.
 Offer the ability to search for local councillors. - 5.
 Offer key seasonal items of information. - 6.
-Offer opening times for leisure facilities and recycling centres. - Offer the ability to view on going roadworks near to the citizen. - 8.
+Offer opening times for leisure facilities and recycling centres. - 7.
+Offer the ability to view nearby ongoing roadworks. - 8.
 Make use of existing content from your website and not double-key the information. - 9.
 Supply key contact information so if the citizen is not happy using this channel they can use other alternatives. - 10.
 Provide integration from your mobile app to your core CRM systems. - 11.
 Provide the ability to use the app with social media. - 12.
-Provide a login and register facility to enable the citizen to receive updates and track their historic transactions. - 13.
-Allow the citizens to complete ePetitions. - 14.
+Provide a login and register facility to enable the citizen to receive updates and track their historic transactions.

+- 13. Allow the citizens to complete ePetitions. - 14.
 Allow the citizens to complete eVoting. - 15.
 Allow the citizens to complete eQuestionnaires. - 16.
-Monitor the registration data, and analyse the demography of the apps user base. - 17.
-Offer different apps for different for different purposes, e.g. youth apps, domestic abuse, crime. - 18.
-Offer location-based notifications. - Action broadcast messages for email, SMS and push messages.
+Monitor the registration data, and analyse the demography of the app's user base. - 17.
+Offer different apps for different purposes (e.g. youth apps, domestic abuse, crime, etc). - 18.
+Offer location-based notifications. - 19.
+Action broadcast messages for email, SMS and push messages.